 A persistent misperception is that only people at the lower end of the income scale face the prospect of losing their homes if they lose their jobs.
 In reality, some higher earners are also living paycheck to paycheck.
 10 percent of individuals earning $100,000 or more a year indicate that they would immediately miss a mortgage or rental payment.

 Of course, missing one payment doesn’t mean a person will immediately be on the street.
 However, if the individual is renting, he or she is likely to face fairly immediate repercussions for missing a payment.
-A person with a home mortgage loan may have a bit more flexibility, particularly if he or she has a track record for paying on time.
+A person with a home mortgage loan may have a bit more flexibility, particularly if he or she has a track record of paying on time.

 Bottom Line: Paychecks and Homelessness